SeanPedersen/seanpedersen.github.io/posts/google-ejector.md

 ---
 Is closed source, centralized software still part of your digital life?
 Eject now and start using free open-source software (FOSS).
 This is a small curated collection of awesome FOSS, capable of replacing many popular, centralized, privacy invading online services so you can sleep better at night.

+## Export All Your Google Data

+<https://takeout.google.com/> and delete your account.

 ## Awesome FOSS

 Alternatives to privacy invading data kraken services.